demisto/content/Packs/Ransomware/Playbooks/playbook-Post_Intrusion_Ransomware_Investigation_README.md

-Post Intrusion Ransomware Investigation Playbook provides a baseline for investigating Ransomware incidents.
-In such a complex incident, knowing is half the battle.
-This playbook will help you better understand your position and exposure against the threat actor group by collecting the needed information from your environment, performing the required investigation steps, containing the incident, and visualizing the data with its custom Post Intrusion Ransomware Investigation incident layout.
-The main features of this semi-automated playbook are:
- - Automated Users and Hosts data enrichment.
- - Automated endpoint isolation and user revocation.
- - Guidance to retrieve the necessary files to identify the ransomware strain and data enrichment.
- - Extract indicators from the ransomware note, including Cryptocurrency addresses and Onion URLs.
- - Guidance to further Recommended investigation steps such as Endpoint Forensics, searching for more infected endpoints, Users investigation.
+Provides the first step in the investigation of ransomware attacks.
+ The playbook requires the ransom note and an example of an encrypted file (<1MB) to try to identify the ransomware and find a recovery tool via the online database.
+ You will be guided with further investigation steps throughout the playbook, some of the key features are:

+- Encrypted file owner investigation
+ - Endpoint forensic investigation
- -  Active Directory forensics.
+ - Active Directory investigation
- - Automated block for malicious indicators
+ - Timeline of the breach investigation
+ - Indicator and account enrichment

-Playbook Settings and Mapping:
+Playbook settings and mapping:
-For the operation of the playbook, the following data should be mapped to the relevant incident field.
+ For the operation of the playbook, the following data should be mapped to the relevant incident fields:
-Username - Users (Incident field)
+ Username - Users (incident field)
-Hostname  -Hosts (Incident field)
+ Hostname - Hosts (incident field)